YuriyGorvitovskiy/markdown-parser/README.md

 * null - didn't match, treat `match[0]` as text, without new mark to be added

 Provide simple function implementation to handle single matching group.

+### Allow to customize Mark class
+Each Mark, base on the rule, may required additional fields.
+Also, if somebody would like to extend interface with extra fields for future processing (like rendering) (s)he should be able to do so.
+In this case we should also consider to extend rule process function to inject new fields.